kdeldycke/kevin-deldycke-blog/content/posts/file-management-commands.md

         :::shell-session
         $ find . -type f -exec basename {} \; | sed 's/\(.*\)\..*/\1/' | sort | uniq -c | grep -v "^[ \t]*1 "

-  * List all files starting with a dot, and ending with an extension composed of 6 alphanumeric characters.
-These are temporary files created by rsync:

-        :::shell-session
-        $ fd --type file --hidden --ignore-case "^\..+\.[0-9a-z]{6}$"

 ## Size & Space